Intelligent-Silicon/Clarion-Class-Writing-Template/README.md

 ## Procedure and Method OverLoading

 MAIN procedures and Class methods contain the parameter overloading information for building Definitions and Prototypes.
+Class Construct and Destruct do not overload.